 Read Installation guidelines to ensure that you work safely.

 Power off the server and disconnect all power cords for this task.

 Prevent exposure to static electricity, which might lead to system halt and loss of data, by keeping static-sensitive components in their static-protective packages until installation, and handling these devices with an electrostatic-discharge wrist strap or other grounding system.

-- Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
-Then, take the new part out of the package and place it on a static-protective surface.
+- Touch the static-protective package that contains the system board to any unpainted surface on the outside of the server.
+Then, take the system board out of the package and place it on a static-protective surface.

-- Install the system board assembly into the server.
-Figure 2.
-System board assembly installation
+- Install the system board to the server.
+Figure 1.
+System board installation

 After you finish

-Power on the server and any peripheral devices.
-See Power on the server.
+Connect power cords to the server and turn on the server.

-Update the vital product data (VPD).
+- Update the VPD.
 See Update the Vital Product Data (VPD).

 (Required) Serial number